-- → Identifying school sites that are as close as possible to the communities they serve; - → Ensuring that multiple access points are provided to school sites for pedestrians and cyclists; - → Ensuring that adequate and secure bicycle storage is provided within schools; - → Promoting initiatives such as the Green Schools and Schools Streets projects; - → Prioritising school routes for permeability projects and provision and enhancement of pedestrian and cycle ways; - → Supporting the use of a range of physical measures to provide improved safety for pedestrians and cyclists at and close to schools.
+- → Identifying school sites that are as close as possible to the communities they serve; - → Ensuring that multiple access points are provided to school sites for pedestrians and cyclists; - → Ensuring that adequate and secure bicycle storage is provided within schools; - → Promoting initiatives such as the Green Schools and Schools Streets projects: - → Prioritising school routes for permeability projects and provision and enhancement of pedestrian and cycle ways; and - → Supporting the use of a range of physical measures to provide improved safety for pedestrians and cyclists at and close to schools.

-To work with the NTA to acquire funding and secure full implementation of the Cycle South Dublin programme and actions which may arise from the sustainable movement studies carried out to inform the plan.
+To work with the NTA to acquire funding and secure full implementation of the Cycle South Dublin programme and the Sustainable Movement Studies recommendations.